milestesta/RMT_Tokamak/README.md

 Using the LCFS and $\psi$, we find the magnetic field at each point and use this to simulate the motion of a particle in the tokamak.
 As we assume no equilibrium toroidal fluid flow, the electric field is assumed to be zero (due to the Ideal MHD Ohm's law), and the motion is merely due to magnetic fields.

-Our implementation utilizes $\texttt{Numba}$ to reduce the computation time by a factor of about 50.
+Our implementation utilizes [Numba](https://numba.pydata.org/numba-doc/dev/index.html) to reduce the computation time by a factor of about 50.

 ## Available functions

-Within this repository, there are two main .py files which will be useful to the user.
+Within this repository, there are two primary files that will be useful to the user.
 They are listed here with their "public" functions.

 [`gs_solver.py`](https://github.com/milestesta/RMT_Tokamak/blob/main/gs_solver.py)
 - `RMT_Tokamak` class
     - `miller_surface(a,b,c)`
-        - Returns the Miller surface LCFS defined by the  $a$, $b$, and $c$ parameters.
+        - Returns the Miller surface last closed flux surface defined by the  $a$, $b$, and $c$ parameters.
     - `compute_psi()`
         - Returns the poloidal magnetic flux $\psi$ on a discretized cross-section of the tokamak $(Z,R)$.
     - `compute_B(psi_grid)`